 What Does ECM Software Do?

-It’s how we describe the technology used to capture, manage, store, and control enterprise-wide content.
+ECM systems are the technology used to capture, manage, store, and control enterprise-wide content.
 Content, in turn, now consists of not just paper documents but images, emails, text messages, social media messages, video, and beyond.
-All of it meant to support organizational processes during its effective lifecycle.
+All of it is meant to support organizational processes during its effective lifecycle.

 - ECM software manages this content, and an important function of this is assuring compliance with regulations ranging from Sarbanes-Oxley and HIPPA to the GDPR and CCPA.